How Do I Begin Getting Out of Debt?

 Bring in extra income whenever possible

-Making cuts to your budget is a good way to divert cash toward your debt, but there are limits to how little you can spend.
+Making cuts to your budget is an effective way to divert cash toward your debt, but there are limits to how little you can spend.
 Eventually, cutting back will hit a wall, which is why you may want to seek out ways to add extra income.
-Taking another job isn't an appealing idea for most, but adding income can really help accelerate your debt repayment.
+Consider exploring side jobs like freelancing and selling unused items online for additional income to help accelerate your debt repayment.

 Create a plan and stick to it

-Perhaps more importantly, some plans may require that you stay consistent, by forfeiting certain benefits if you miss one or more payments.
+Most ways to get out of debt require you stay consistent, forfeiting certain benefits if you miss one or more payments.
 This is why it's important that you settle on a repayment plan that fits your budget.
 If the plan is more aspirational than realistic, you may run into issues later down the line.

-No matter how you decide to handle your debts, the best advice we can give is that you start now.
-If you're in a full blown panic or just feeling the first twinge of concern, the best time to start addressing your debt is immediately.
+No matter how you decide to eliminate debts, the best advice we can give is that you start now.
+Whether you're in a panic or just feeling the first twinge of concern, the best time to get out of debt is now.
 The sooner you act, the more options you'll have and the easier it will be to become debt-free.